xinzhou93/CS280A/content/Project1.md

 Although this method is simple to implement, it becomes expensive and slow when handling high-resolution glass plate scans.

 ## Image Pyramid Optimization
-The image pyramid uses multi-scale images from coarse to fine resolutions to approach to find the best displacement for alignment.
+The image pyramid uses multi-scale images from coarse to fine resolutions to approach to the best displacement for alignment.

 The pyramid uses a simple $2 \times 2$ box filter for downsampling.
 At the beginning, the program used nested for loops to extract $2 \times 2$ four pixels sequentially and average them to reduce resolution.
 Later on, it was replaced by the vectorized method which extracts even and odd rows and columns directly.